cmu-db/noisepage-pilot/behavior/README.md

 Caveats:

-- Various benchmarks yields slightly different OUs for a BenchBase run with the same configuration.
+- Various benchmarks yield slightly different OUs for a BenchBase run with the same configuration.
+Cause unknown.
-- If you curtail the BenchBase experiment time too short, you will not get data for all OUs.
-This may or may not be related to the above issue.
+- If the BenchBase experiment duration is too short, you may not get data for all OUs.
 - Using pg_stat_statements and auto_explain will affect benchmark statistics and model performance.
-These are only intended for debugging.
+    - These are only intended for debugging.
-- TPC-H will be testable when the dataloader is merged.
+- TPC-H support is blocked on the [native loader](https://github.com/cmu-db/benchbase/pull/99) being merged.
-- Epinions is missing results for the Materialize OU in one plan.
+- Epinions is missing results for the Materialize OU in the plan generated for `GetReviewsByUser`.
+    - `SELECT * FROM review r, useracct u WHERE u.u_id = r.u_id AND r.u_id=$1 ORDER BY rating LIMIT 10`

 ## Resource Consumption Metrics